 Homemade Tagalong Girl Scout Cookies made with just 6 ingredients.
-These copycat girl scout cookies are gluten-free, paleo, egg-free and are made with no refined sugar.
+These copycat girl scout cookies are gluten-free, plant-based, egg-free and are made with no refined sugar.

 Ever since I shared those healthy copycat Thin Mint Girl Scout Cookies, I have been planning more and more cookies of theirs to replicate.

 I used to love the Tagalong cookies and they are by far my personal favorite.
 But who is actually surprised?
 Chocolate + peanut butter + cookies – okay FAB.

 These homemade Tagalong Girl Scout Cookies are a healthier version of the classic.

 I am pretty sure all of my girl scout cookies lived in the fridge or freezer when we had them in the house.
 I don’t know what it is about their cookies that they taste even better cold.
 Just like these copycat Tagalong cookies.

 When I started to map out what the ingredients would be in these cookies, I wanted to keep things simple like usual.
 I also wanted to make a recipe that didn’t end up with dozens of cookies.
 More often than not, I am the only one eating dessert around here.
 And while having dozens of Tagalongs sounds like a dream – I love that this recipe makes about 6-8 cookies max.
 It satisfies my craving for the cookies and I’m not left with so many on hand.
 I have zero will power around these!